 Most people don't need to spend a lot on a phone anymore

-Flagship phones like the Pixel 2 and Galaxy S9 series can be up into the $700 or $800 range, and many of the features that come with them, like wireless charging or waterproofing, aren't fundamental to a device's enjoyment.
+Flagship phones like the Pixel 3 and Galaxy Note 9 series can be up into the $800 to $1000 range, and many of the features that come with them, like wireless charging or waterproofing, aren't fundamental to a device's enjoyment.
 They're bonus features.

 Increasingly, you're paying so much more for those bonus features that the Law of Diminishing Returns comes into play.
 At its core, the Moto G6 offers 90% of phones double and triple its cost.
 A few years ago, that delta would have been a lot more, but the prices of budget components have dropped so much, and retained so much of their more expensive counterparts' characteristics, that it's often not worth recommending those expensive flagships anymore.